xxufnaviin/etl-spark-airflow/README.md

 docker pull ghcr.io/xxufnaviin/etl-spark-airflow:263.310.4
 ```
 ## 2. Add Google Cloud Credentials
-Place your Google Service Account JSON in the project directory (utils/your-google-creds.json) and ensure the path matches the one in .env.
+Place your Google Service Account JSON in the project directory (utils/your-google-creds.json) and ensure the path matches the one in .env.<br>
 NOTE: must place it under utils/

 ## 3. Set Environment Variables